-Reprogramming The City is a global catalyst to explore how cities can do more with the structures and systems they already have.
-It is a collection of ideas, projects and ways in which existing urban structures, surfaces and systems are being re-imagined, re-purposed and re-invented to do more in the city.
+Reprogramming The City is a global catalyst to explore how cities can employ adaptive reuse and repurposing infrastructure for new use – to do more with the structures and systems they already have.
+It is a catalyst of ideas, projects and ways in which existing urban structures, surfaces and systems are being re-imagined, re-purposed and re-invented to do more in the city.

-The latest version of Reprogramming the City is currently being developed for the Norwegian Centre for Design and Architecture in Oslo, Norway.
+The latest version of Reprogramming the City appeared at DOGA, Design and Architecture Norway in Oslo.
 Previous versions of Reprogramming the City have been created for Arkdes, Swedish Centre for Architecture and Design in Stockholm, Sweden, the Danish Architecture Centre, Copenhagen, Denmark, the Branch Museum for Design and Architecture in Richmond, and the Boston Society of Architects’ BSA Space Gallery.

 Complete information on Reprogramming the City can be found on the project website here.

 Below is a selection of Reprogramming the City exhibitions and engagements held in various cities and countries, inspiring people to think how the city’s existing structures, surfaces and systems can be repurposed and re-imagined to do more for the city and its people.
 Repurposing infrastructure turns the urban landscape into a platform of possibility.

 DOGA: Architecture and Design Norway | Oslo, Norway

 Swedish Centre for Architecture and Design (ArkDes) | Stockholm, Sweden

 Virginia Center for Architecture | Richmond, Virginia